-An alcohol intolerance would be when someone’s digestive system has a negative reaction after they drink alcohol.
+An alcohol intolerance, an inherited disorder, would be when someone’s digestive system has a negative reaction after they drink alcohol.
 This is more common than an actual physical allergy to alcohol.
 Alcohol intolerance is described by instantaneous unpleasant reactions after ingesting alcohol.
 It’s caused by an innate condition where the body cannot break down alcohol effectively.

 The reaction that occurs with an alcohol intolerance is usually caused by a specific ingredient in the alcohol that was consumed.
 For example, some individuals have a reaction to wheat while others have the reaction to grapes.